Mythical-Github/plutonium_launcher_tui/README.md

 ### App Details:
-- **Optimized for Windows Terminal**: The app is designed for Windows Terminal but also works in the standard command prompt.
+- **Made for Windows Terminal**: The app is designed for Windows Terminal but also works in the standard command prompt.
 - **Font Size**: Designed for font size **8**.
 Future versions will adjust the font size automatically.
-- **Platform Support**: Currently tested on **Windows**, with future plans for cross-platform support.
+- **Platform Support**: Currently tested on **Windows**, with future plans for atleast modern Ubuntu and Debian Linux installs.
-- **Other**: Currently only supports **Plutonium's LAN mode**, with potential for more features in future updates.
+- **Other**: Currently only supports Plutonium's **LAN** mode, if possible, I will change this in the future.
+Currently token generation is all that is left to do this.

 ### Technologies: